tnganduong/Fulbright_DataCourses/README.md

 # Data_Visualisation
+# Machine Learning
-This repo is for uploading the datasets and assignments from the course Data Visualisation.
+This repo is for uploading the datasets and assignments from the course Data Visualisation and Machine Learning.